 Applications are subject to the following eligibility guidelines and grants are commensurate with the merit of the applicant(s).

 Individuals or teams are eligible if they have qualified to participate in a sporting competition at a Provincial level or higher (i.e., National or International) championships or events.
 Grants are intended for competitors living and training in Richmond.
 Consideration will also be given to Richmond residents who take part in specialized activities that preclude membership in a Richmond club.

 Grant applications are evaluated on priorities and principles covering the development of Richmond’s youth and promotion of Richmond’s reputation.
-Consideration is given to the age of applicant(s) with children aged 11 to 19 years having highest priority, followed by children of under 11 years and then seniors (adults aged 20 years and older).
+Consideration is given to the age of applicant(s) with children (11-19 years) having highest priority, followed by children (11 years and younger) and then seniors (20+ years).

 Grants are specifically applied to support the cost of attendance at the specified event.
 Therefore, transportation related costs are given consideration over other expenses and disbursements.
 Revenue available to the applicant(s) from other sources is to be used to offset accommodation, food and other costs.
 Any surplus of revenue from other sources is to be applied to transportation costs.
 Following these considerations, net expenses are considered in funding assistance.